cartoon-raccoon/oyster/docs/expansions.md

 counting to 5
 ```

-In if statements, the square bracket is used to compare variables.
+In if statements and while loops, the square bracket is used to compare variables.
 ```
 $ let int number = 69
 $ if [$number < 420]